Vulnerability, The Last Taboo?

 Whilst most of us have these requirements at different stages in our lives, very few are able to acknowledge this need within ourselves, let alone share it with others.
 It can often be the core of a nagging internal voice that manifests as only a hum or faint murmur rather than bolt of clarity.
 It can also be the trigger that releases aggressive outbursts, where words said, are later regretted because it’s easier to cast the uncomfortable sensation / feeling out and onto another, than to claim it as our own.
 It’s easier to blame others than to take a little agency, and while at times this is effective; what is the long-term cost?
 When this is the perpetual default setting, there is no recourse.
 Your default setting is powerlessness.

-The rise of anxiety among not only Australians, but Westerners in general as a primary emotional default saddens me, but does not surprise me.
-We have become less and less intimate, less and less able to acknowledge our own feelings and thus less able to share with others, or learn how to listen to others without judging, being judged or feeling attacked.
+The rise of anxiety and feelings of being triggered as a primary emotional default saddens me, but does not surprise me.
+We seem less intimate, unable to acknowledge our own feelings and thus unable to connect with others, or hear others without judging, being judged or feeling attacked.

 While I generally tend to avoid binaries of any kind as a measure for looking at the world, it seems when it comes to emotions, we have only two options.
 We either allow them to be there, accept them, in all their discomfort and learn to work with them rather than against them; (thus having control over them or even better still, a relationship with them), or we can ignore them.
 (The latter in my experience can only last for so long before manifestations of ill health become apparent; excessive anxiety, delusion, sleeplessness, depression and a general corrosion of relationships as a result of any one or all of these things).